ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 If the client instance indicates that it can
-[display a short user-typeable code](#request-interact-usercode) and the AS supports this mode for the client instance's request, the AS responds with a "user_code" field.
-This field is an object that contains the following members.
+[display a short user-typeable code](#request-interact-usercode) and the AS supports this mode for the client instance's request, the AS responds with a "user_code_uri" object that contains the following members.

-code (string)
+`code` (string):
-: REQUIRED.
-A unique short code that the end user
+: A unique short code that the end user
     can type into a provided URI.
 This string MUST be case-insensitive, MUST consist of only easily typeable characters (such as letters or numbers).
 The time in which this code will be accepted SHOULD be short lived, such as several minutes.
 It is RECOMMENDED that this code be no more than eight characters in length.

-uri (string)
+    REQUIRED.

+`uri` (string):
-: RECOMMENDED.
-The interaction URI that the client instance
+: The interaction URI that the client instance
     will direct the RO to.
 This URI MUST be short enough to be communicated to the end user.
 It is RECOMMENDED that this URI be short enough for an end user to type in manually.
 The URI MUST NOT contain the `code` value.
+    REQUIRED.

 ~~~
 "interact": {